![]() |

 a pleasure to visit.
 Come here

-train up the Hudson
+for suburban and regional trains up the Hudson

-River, or along the Connecticut
+River, and along the Connecticut

 shoreline.